traefik/traefik/docs/configuration/backends/docker.md

 # Docker configuration backend
 ################################################################

-# Enable Docker configuration backend
+# Enable Docker configuration backend.
 [docker]

 # Docker server endpoint.
 Can be a tcp or a unix socket endpoint.